syncfusion-content/windowsforms-docs/WindowsForms/dockingmanager/TDI-Window.md

 N> Similarly document tabs can be created in all four directions (Left, Top, Right, Bottom)

-User can hide the dock hints by setting `DockAbility` to each docking child.
+Docking direction (DockHints) can be restricted by setting `DockAbility` to each docking child.
 More details about `DockAbility` has been explained in [Dealing with docking child](https://help.syncfusion.com/windowsforms/dockingmanager/dealing-with-docking-child#restrict-to-dock-on-specific-sides) section.

 ## Disable tab group creation